China's stock czar finally strikes the right note with investors

 On Monday, Guo Shuqing, the chairman of the China Securities Regulatory Commission (CSRC), stoked expectations that authorities will continue to rapidly open up the main channels for overseas fund inflows, further lifting market sentiment.

 "This is a huge boost to market confidence," retail investor Qi Junjie said in his microblog.
-"Foreign troops are finally coming to liberalize China's stock market."
+"Foreign troops are finally coming to liberalise China's stock market."

 Guo told a forum on Monday that quotas for so-called Qualified Foreign Institutional Investor (QFII) and the local-currency denominated Renminbi Qualified Foreign Institutional Investor (QFII) schemes could increase by 10-fold, although he did not specify a time frame.